FerretDB/FerretDB/website/blog/2023-06-26-configure-ferretdb-work-percona-distribution-postgresql.md

 Please check that the installation works fine by running `ferretdb --version`.

-## Configuring Percona Distribution of PostgreSQL to work with FerretDB
+## Configuring Percona Distribution for PostgreSQL to work with FerretDB

-The FerretDB installation does not include PostgreSQL or any other backend so you'll need to have that separately and since you have Percona Distribution of PostgreSQL installed (mainly Percona Server for PostgreSQL), then we can use that.
+The FerretDB installation does not include PostgreSQL or any other backend so you'll need to have that separately and since you have Percona Distribution for PostgreSQL installed, then we can use that.

-And since we're already running Percona server for PostgreSQL, we can just connect to it.
+And since we're already running Percona Distribution for PostgreSQL, we can just connect to it.

-To connect to the Percona server for PostgreSQL using appropriate FerretDB flags, run the command:
+To connect to the Percona Distribution for PostgreSQL using appropriate FerretDB flags, run the command:

 ```sh
 ferretdb --handler=pg --postgresql-url=postgres://127.0.0.1:5432/ferretdb --listen-addr=127.0.0.1:27017
 ```

 Great!
-We've connected to the Percona server for PostgreSQL and we're ready to start using FerretDB.
+We've connected to the Percona Distribution for PostgreSQL and we're ready to start using FerretDB.

 Note that FerretDB provides a list of flags for configuring your database – see them [here](https://docs.ferretdb.io/configuration/flags/).